Welcome | Get started | Dive | Contribute | Topics | Reference | Changes | More

 Using action requests

 The traditional variable name for action requests in application code and method signatures is ar.
-Except for the plain BaseRequest instance returned by rt.login which is sometimes called ses since you can imagine it as a session.
+Except for the plain BaseRequest instance returned by rt.login, which is sometimes called ses because you can imagine it as a session.

-As a rough approximation you can say that every Django web request gets wrapped into an action request.
-The ActionRequest adds some more information about the "context" (like the "renderer" being used) and provides the application with methods to communicate with the user.
+As a rough approximation you can say that every incoming web request gets wrapped into an action request.
+The ActionRequest adds some more information about the context (like the “renderer” being used) and provides methods for communicating with the user.

 But there are exceptions to this approximaton.